Government and Law-Related Websites

 - U.S. Supreme Court Justices Database

-“This is a multi-user, public database containing a wealth of information on individuals nominated (whether confirmed or not) to the U.S. Supreme Court (John Jay-Elena Kagan).
-Specifically, the Database houses 263 variables, falling roughly into five categories: identifiers, background characteristics and personal attributes, nomination and confirmation, service on the Court, and departures from the bench.”
-Excel & Stata versions are available.
+"This is a multi-user, public database containing a wealth of information on individuals nominated (whether confirmed or not) to the U.S. Supreme Court (John Jay - Amy Coney Barrett).
+Specifically, the Database houses 245 variables, falling into five categories: identifiers, background characteristics and personal attributes, nomination and confirmation, service on the Court, and departures from the bench."
+CSV, DTA, XLSX and XPT versions are available.

 - Supreme Court Database (School of Law, Washington University in St. Louis)